Warning - This Page Contains Pictures of Baby Poop!

 by Worried mom

 I have read multiple articles, some saying it can take up to 7-10 days for my little guy to have a bowel movement.
 I don't want him to rely on the suppositories to poo.
-That's why I haven't given it to him; I'm kind of hoping he goes on his own.
+That's why I haven't given it to him; I'm hoping he goes on his own.

 Re: Don't worry.